When you're sick, you hear it over and over: "Get plenty of fluids.” And it’s true. Your body needs extra hydration when

 - Ice chips or ice pops.
 True, these aren’t technically a beverage, but they have the same purpose: keeping you hydrated.

 These drinks won’t help you get over your cold or flu, and some could do more harm than good.

 - Sports drinks.
 They can help if you’re very dehydrated, but they don't really do much to make you feel better.
 Plus, they have a lot of sugar.
 Other drinks will help you hydrate without the extra sweet stuff.

 - Fruit juices.
 Juice may seem like a good idea, especially for kids, but like sports drinks, most have loads of added sugar.
 Citrus-based ones like orange juice can also aggravate sore throats.
 If it's all your child wants to drink, try adding a splash or two to a cup of water instead of a glassful of juice.

 - Coffee.
 If you’re going to sip a hot drink, might as well get your daily dose of caffeine in it, right?
 Wrong.
-Too much caffeine can make you dehydrated, which isn’t good when you’re trying to get well.
-The same goes for soda and caffeinated teas.
+Try to stick with water and nutrient-rich soups.

 - Ginger ale.
 While ginger in its natural form may have some cold and flu benefits, this carbonated, sugary version won't offer much relief.
 Soft drinks of any kind have very little of the nutrients and electrolytes you need to fight off sickness.
 Get your ginger in a mug of hot tea instead.

 - Alcohol.
 It dehydrates you and can make some symptoms worse, like nausea, headaches, and body aches.
 Booze can also make your body less able to handle infections.
 So save that hot toddy for when you’re feeling better.